wesbos/beginner-javascript-notes/notes/Module 6꞉ Serious Practice Excercises.md

 }
 ```

-Now if you refresh the page and scroll the strong tag into view, you will see that an **InsersectionObserverEntry** is logged.
+Now if you refresh the page and scroll the strong tag into view, you will see that an **IntersectionObserverEntry** is logged.

 ![](@attachment/Clipboard_2020-06-03-17-53-25.png) 11:30